-Intraoperative Neurophysiological monitoring, also called IONM, plays an important role in awake-asleep-awake craniotomy, decreasing patient risk and improving patient confidence in the procedure.
+Intraoperative Neurophysiological monitoring, also called IONM, plays an important role in awake-asleep craniotomy, decreasing patient risk and improving patient confidence in the procedure.

 What is a Craniotomy?

 A craniotomy is a surgery that involves temporarily removing a section of the skull to gain access to the brain.
 Following the surgery, the piece of bone that was removed (called a bone flap) is replaced.
 Craniotomies may be recommended for:

 - the diagnosis, removal, or treatment of brain tumors

 - repairing damage to the dura mater (lining of the brain)

 - implanting devices designed to treat certain disorders like Parkinson’s

 - Aneurysm repair

 In some cases, the scalp incision is very small, as is the corresponding bone flap.
 In other cases that require a large bone flap, the skin incision is also bigger.
 The size of the incision depends on the cause for surgery.
 Craniotomies are only recommended when the physician believes the benefits outweigh the risks.